diije/Google-News-Sitemap/README.markdown

 # INSTALLATION

-Create a `wordpress-seo-modules` folder within your plugins directory.
-Copy the `wpseo-news` directory into that directory.
-Go into the SEO admin section and enable the XML News Sitemap feature that should now be showing up on your Dashboard.
+Copy the `wpseo-news` directory to your plugins directory and activate the plugin on the plugins tab.
 Make sure you have the [WordPress SEO Plugin](http://yoast.com/wordpress/seo/) active and have enabled XML Sitemaps, otherwise it won't work.
+Then configure it further using the options.

+Note: the XML sitemap it creates will be `news-sitemap.xml`, a previous version of this script used `news_sitemap.xml` (with an underscore instead of a dash), but doing it this way means we have to register one rewrite less, which is good for performance.